 My brother was scheduled to visit me in the tiny village of Field in Yoho National Park, where I was living for six weeks, in the middle of September.
 The perfect time to embark on some of the best hikes in Banff National Park.

 The Best Moraine Lake Hike in Fall

 During the short mountain fall, the needles of the larch trees in Larch Valley above Moraine Lake turn a gorgeous golden color, something I have never seen before.
-I never even realised that there were any conifers (trees with needles instead of leaves) that were deciduous.
+I never even realized that there were any conifers (trees with needles instead of leaves) that were deciduous.